josefkrajkar/Resizer/README.md

 Description:

-This is a simple javascript React library that contains component for dynamic changes of width and height of chosen html container.
+This is a simple javascript React library that contains component for dynamic changes of width or height of chosen html container.

 Important notes:
 This branch is now heavy "WIP"